Updated: May 20th, 2019

 As mentioned earlier, plain distilled vinegar is the most effective toilet cleaner.
 Place vinegar in the toilet with paper towels to remove colored stains.
 Remember not to flush the paper towels with vinegar into the bowl.

 Toilet cleaning aside, you need to keep your home appliances and systems well maintained.
+Don’t forget to check out these cool bathroom counter top materials.
 Get the protection that you deserve for your home appliances and systems with a home warranty.
 All you need to do is request for a home warranty quote.
 But before you go ahead with that you should know that your home warranty is customized to your needs and comes with different plans.
 The plans cover appliances or systems or both systems and appliances.
 The best thing you can do is compare companies and choose the best one in your locale.

 Tags:deep clean, deep clean toilet, toilet, toilet bowl